 5. Judges’ decision is final and no correspondence will be entered into.

-6. Entries, including the application form, must be received at the Library by 5pm [on date to be confirmed].
+6. Entries, including the application form, must be received at the Library by 5pm on Friday, 21 March 2025.

-7. There are four categories to the awards:
+7. There are five categories to the awards:

 8. Photographic entries must have been taken in the Town of Victoria Park and be original photos or high quality scans (ideally 400-600 dpi) not currently held in the Town of Victoria Park Local History collection.
 Original photographs will be scanned and archived or returned if requested.